mongodb/specifications/source/index-management.rst

     bucketSize: Int32;

     /**
-     * Specifies the index to be a partial index and to only index the documents matching the
+     * Optionally specifies a filter for use in a partial index.
+Only documents that match the
-     * provided filter.
+     * filter expression are included in the index.
      */
     partialFilterExpression: Document;
   }